Can a Fan in a Baby’s Room Lower SIDS Risk?

 - A completely closed and a sealed room can make it unnerving for the child.
 Combined with the sound of the air-conditioner, the kicking-on of the compressor can result in disturbed sleep, too.
 A fan has a constant light white noise, which is quite similar to what a child hears within the womb.
 This brings in a sense of safety within the little one and allows him to fall deep in his slumber.

 - One of the major reasons behind Sudden Infant Death Syndrome (SIDS), is the lack of ventilation in the child’s nursery.
 To use an AC in a room requires the room to be sealed fully, and that can get a little claustrophobic for the child.
-However, a simple tiny open window, combined with the airflow supported by the fan’s movement, can allow the air to move around easily and keep a good ventilation within the room.
+However, a simple tiny open window, combined with the airflow supported by the fan’s movement, can allow the air to move around easily and keep good ventilation within the room, therefore, fans reduce SIDS.

 - Many statistics have observed that the rate of infant mortality due to SIDS dipped by nearly 50% when parents chose to keep windows open rather than closed.
 Apart from ventilation, there is also a need to keep the levels of carbon dioxide under control within the room.
 A ventilated room with a fan can ensure your child gets oxygen throughout his sleep cycle.